Documents show Facebook used user data as competitive weapon

 Collins said the emails raise important issues, particularly around the use of the data of Facebook users.
 “The idea of linking access to friends’ data to the financial value of the developers’ relationship with Facebook is a recurring feature of the documents,” Collins said.

-The committee’s summary said the company used surveys of what mobile app customers were using to decide which companies to acquire.
-It also said Facebook knew that an update to its Android mobile app phone system — which enabled the Facebook app to collect user call logs — would be controversial.
+The committee’s summary said Facebook collected data about the mobile apps its users favored to help it decide which companies to acquire.
+It also said Facebook knew that an update to its Android mobile app phone system — which allowed the Facebook app to hoover up user call logs and text messages — would be controversial.

 “To mitigate any bad PR, Facebook planned to make it as hard as possible for users to know that this was one of the underlying features of the upgrade of their app,” the summary said.

+In a post Wednesday, Facebook continued to stand by its stance that the feature was “is opt in for users and we ask for people’s permission before enabling.”

+The Android data collection practice was unearthed in April as the Cambridge Analytica scandal roiled Facebook.
+The data mining firm, employed by the 2016 Trump campaign, exploited lax Facebook data-sharing policies to obtain data on millions of users without their consent.

 Facebook executives clearly understand the material is valuable.
-An unsigned memo setting policy for a system upgrade known as “Platform 3.0” rejected anyone who could be construed as a competitor.
+An unsigned memo setting policy for a system upgrade known as “Platform 3.0” laid out a case for shutting out any app developer who could be construed as a competitor.

 “There are a small number of developers whom no amount of sharing to FB or monetary value can justify giving them access to Platform,” the memo said.
 “These developers do not want to participate in the ecosystem we have created, but rather build their own ecosystem at the expense of our users, other developers and, of course, us.
 That is something that we will not allow.”

 The documents also suggest Facebook would jealously safeguard its interests.
-In a January 2013 email exchange, Zuckerberg signed off on cutting access to Twitter’s Vine video-producing app, which had allowed users to find friends via Facebook.
+In a January 2013 email exchange, Zuckerberg signed off on cutting access to Twitter’s Vine video-producing app, which had allowed users to find their friends on Vine by pulling in data from Facebook.

 “Unless anyone raises objections,” Facebook Vice President Justin Osofsky wrote, the company would cut Vine’s access to users’ friend networks.
 “We’re prepared reactive PR.”